18 december 2013

 The da Costa case: Feminist media court deciding fate of two doctors.

-Published by Dispatch International March 21, 2013.
+March 21, 2013.
 Second part in a series.

 After a scandalously poor police investigation and six months of solitary confinement, it was time for the two doctors Teet Härm and Thomas Allgén to face justice in the District Court of Stockholm.
 But there was not to be any justice in the Catrine da Costa case, merely two show trials with false witnesses, changing information and a prosecutor who was not even convinced of his own indictment.
-Dispatch International continues the story of a legal process controlled by an ultra-feminist mob and the media.
+We now continues the story of a legal process controlled by an ultra-feminist mob and the media.

 When the two doctors were led from the jail to the courtroom on January 22nd 1988, they attempted to conceal their faces from the press photographers and journalists who tried to catch a glimpses of the two monstrous dismembering killers.
 For that was how they had been described in enormous headlines on the newspaper placards.